ZetrextJG/LogRegCCD/README.md

 ```

 ## License
-The code is license under the MIT License.
+The code is licensed under the MIT License.